CuriumSat/.github/profile/README.md

 In cooperation with University of Vienna [Walther group](https://walther.quantum.at) and [DLR remote sensing institute](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-5279/8913_read-16239/) an experiment will be developed as satellite payload and is part of a PHD.

 # Open-Source
-Many components of the Curium5 cubesat are open sourced, including the On Board Computer, the communication subsystem, the Structure and its Battery.
+Many components of the Curium5 cubesat will be open-sourced, including the On Board Computer, the communication subsystem, the Structure and its Battery.

 ## Technical Specifications